compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 We have reviewed the two representations of Julia IR used in Mooncake.
 Where possible, we always use `IRCode` -- as discussed, forwards-mode AD exclusively uses `IRCode`.
 `BBCode` is basically only needed when undertaking transformations which involve changes to basic block structure -- the insertion of new basic blocks, and the modification of terminators in a way which changes the predecessors / successors of a given block being the primary sources of these kinds of changes.
-Reverse-mode AD makes extensive use of such transformations, so `BBCode` is currently quite important there.
+Reverse-mode AD makes extensive use of such transformations, so `BBCode` is currently important there.

 There are various efforts to augment `IRCode` with the capability to handle changes to basic block structure in a convenient way.
-Ideally, these efforts would be a succeed, and at some time in the future we would completely do away with `BBCode`.
+Ideally these efforts will succeed, then we can do away with `BBCode`.

 ## Docstrings